decentraland/old-documentation/_posts/blockchain-interactions/2018-01-01-marketplace.md

 The user given permission can also change the name or description of the parcel in the Marketplace.

-> Note: Currently, this feature is only enabled for parcels, not estates.
+> Note: Currently, this feature is only enabled for parcels, not Estates.

 To grant permissions over a parcel: